jorgefranconunes/tea/00README-developers.txt

 Building
 ========

-To compile just run "make" at the distribution root.
+To compile just run "make" at the working copy root.
 The "Makefile" recognizes the following targets:

 all - This is the default target.
 It will create the Tea